marcov/pidtune/README.md

 ## Repository content

 ### Main MATLAB script
-`ziegler-nichols.m` is a MatLab / Octave script that automatically computes the PID coefficients from a step response log file, in the format explained [here](#input-file-format).
+`ziegler_nichols.m` is a MatLab / Octave script that automatically computes the PID coefficients from a step response log file, in the format explained [here](#input-file-format).

 It also displays a plot of the step response and the lines used by the